 Pull the collars off the adjusting screws, index them three detents counterclockwise, and reinstall the collars on the adjusting screws.
 Use the collars to turn the adjusting screws clockwise until the holes in the locking collars realign with the tapped screw holes in the back cover plate.
-Secure the locking collars to the back cover plate with the hardware (15 and 16).
-Install the two remaining hand knobs snugly against the adjusting screws.
+Secure the locking collars to the back cover plate with the hardware (14 and 15).
+Install the two remaining back cover nuts snugly against the adjusting screws.

 Remove the first two back cover nuts from their studs.
 Turn the adjusting screws clockwise until they engage the pump casing.
-Install the locking collars and hardware (15 and 16).
+Install the locking collars and hardware (14 and 15).
 Reinstall the back cover nuts.